zilishen/documentation/content/includes/agent/installation/install-agent-api.md

   curl --insecure https://<NMS_FQDN>/install/nginx-agent | sudo sh
   ```

-  When installing the NGINX Agent with the install script, you can optionally set an [instance group]({{< relref "/nms/nim/how-to/nginx/manage-instance-groups.md" >}}) using the `--instance-group` flag.
+  Modules including App Delivery Manager and API Connectivity Manager take advantage of the [instance group]({{< relref "/nms/nim/how-to/nginx/manage-instance-groups.md" >}}) feature for managing NGINX Agents.
+You can add your the NGINX Agent to an existing instance group or one will be added dynamically using the `--instance-group` or `-g` flag.

-  The following example shows how to download and run the script with the optional flag:
+  The following example shows how to download and run the script with the optional `--instance-group` flag adding the NGINX agent to **my-instance-group**:

   ```bash
   curl https://<NMS_FQDN>/install/nginx-agent > install.sh